-Whitaker added depth on the offensive line, but did not see action in a game.
+Whitaker added depth on the offensive line, but did not play in a game.

-Whitaker suffered a knee injury and redshirted his first season at Nebraska.
+Whitaker suffered a knee injury in his first season in the program and redshirted.

-Whitaker starred at Vista Murrieta High School, and his play helped fuel a prolific offense that led Coach Coley Candaele’s team to the finals of the CIF Southern Section Inland playoffs in both 2010 and 2011.
+Whitaker helped fuel a prolific offense that led Coach Coley Candaele’s team to the finals of the CIF Southern Section Inland playoffs in both 2010 and 2011.
 In Whitaker’s senior year, Vista Murrieta finished with a 10-4 record, with all four losses by forfeit, and it capped its season with a 35-28 victory over Corona Centennial in the playoff finals.
 Whitaker’s play helped the offense average 235.9 rushing yards and 37.0 points per game.